p4tchworks/agent10008/README.md

 > <sub> ( waiT!!
 NO!
 NO!!
 YOu'rE DISGUSTING! ) </sub>

  ***HELLo?
 HELLO?
 I KNOW yoU're THERE--***
-  - MY Name Is SPAMTON!
+  - MY Name Is DOC!
+OR 2BDAMNED!
 Or DESI !
 Or!
 OR!
 WHATEeverYOU WANT!!
   - C + H!!
   - IM [[picky eater!]]
 WITH WHO I [[FOllow home]]!
   - PLEAAAAAAAAASE INTERACT SPAMTENNA FANS...